-We’re proudly listed on the TX DPS website, certified under TX GC 411.188 & 411.190 to legally administer an online LTC training.
-Get started today so you can open or conceal carry your firearm and feel more confident about your safety!
+We’re proudly listed on the TX DPS website licensed under TX GC 411.188 & 411.190 to legally administer the online LTC training course.
+Start today to open or conceal carry your firearm and feel more confident about your safety!

 We’re not through yet!
 You learned about getting your LTC, but you may still have more questions.
 Take a look at our most commonly asked questions below, or be sure to reach out if we still didn’t answer the question you have.
 We’re happy to assist you at any time!